Community Grants and Volunteer Opportunities

 Mission

-The Junior League of Columbus, Inc. is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
+The Junior League of Columbus, Inc. is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Its purpose is exclusively educational and charitable.

 Vision